jentery/506v3/index.md

 * A game or interactive fiction (see the list below), and
 * A way to document your experiences playing that game or fiction (also more below).

-Finally, I invite you to visit the ["Related Materials"](#related-materials) section of this outline for lists of game studies books, journals, podcasts, and resources I suggest if you find yourself to be keen on the field.
+Beyond that, I invite you to visit the ["Related Materials"](#related-materials) section of this outline for lists of game studies books, journals, podcasts, and resources I suggest if you find yourself to be keen on the field.

 ## Pick a Game or Interactive Fiction